mailplane/mailplane.github.com/_posts/help/2015-07-17-!_in_the_notifier_or_dock_badge.md

 ![Status Bar](/assets/help/2015-07-17-!_in_the_notifier_or_dock_badge/status_bar.png){: .shadowed}&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Dock Icon](/assets/help/2015-07-17-!_in_the_notifier_or_dock_badge/dock_icon.png){: .shadowed}

-In Mailplane 3.5.3, we always require you to authenticate explicitly (instead of falling back to the account password) in order to get rid of the 'sign-in attempt blocked' emails that some customers were receiving from Google.
+In Mailplane 3.5.3, we always require you to authenticate explicitly (instead of falling back to the account password) in order to get rid of the 'sign-in attempt blocked' emails that some customers were receiving from Google in the past.

 ![Sign in attempt blocked](/assets/help/2015-07-17-!_in_the_notifier_or_dock_badge/sign_in_attempt_blocked.png){: .shadowed}